CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 #### Explain the client-server architecture.
 * The client sends a request to the server.
 * The server translates the request and gets the requested information from it's data storage (usually database).
-* The server then sends an html webpage (or template) to the users browser with the requested data.
+* The server then sends a html template to the users browser with the requested data.
-* The client's browser then compiles and displays the webpage for the user.
+* The client's browser then compiles the html template and displays the webpage for the user.
 #### What would you use a session for?
 * To monitor and manage clients' permissions on the server.
 * To cherrypick data that is specific to that exact user.